-The left-hand margin must be one and one-half inches wide to allow for binding, all other margins must be one inch.
+The left-hand margin must be one and one-half inches wide to allow for binding; all other margins must be one inch wide.
 Adherence to these margins will leave a 6 x 9 inch area on each sheet of the text or illustrative material, including page numbers.
 On continuation pages, this places the page number on line 7 with text beginning on line 9.
 Pages with major headings have text ending on line 57 with the page number on line 60.
 The right margins should not be justified.
-Pages 8 and 9 have boxes to demonstrate the margins and lines numbers.

 Typing may extend no more than one single space below the bottom marginal line, and only then to complete a footnote or the last line of a chapter, subdivision, or figure caption.
 The only exceptions to the margin requirements are: the first page of each chapter or major section of the document, where typing begins two inches down from the top rather than one inch, and tables and figures may be smaller and centered, but not larger than the 6 x 9 inch area.